gogins/cloud-5/README.md

    visualization written in GLSL.
 There is an embedded Strudel REPL that allows the user to live code the piece, while showing an animated piano roll display of the generated notes.

+## Experiments and Tests

+These are pieces being used to develop and test new features of cloud-5.

+ - [Cloud Music No. 10](cloud_music_no_10.html), a Strudel piece that uses CsoundAC chord transformations inside the Strudel pattern.

 ## Extending cloud-5

 You can extend the capabilities of cloud-5 in several ways, including: